HINKOKO/holbertonschool-system_algorithms/huffman_coding/Learnings.md

 - ### <div id=1>**What is a binary Heap (min & max)**</div>

   A binary heap is a tree-based data structure in which each node has at most two children and satisfies the **heap property**. <br>
-  The **heap-property** requires that for a min-heap, the value of each node is greater than or equal to the values of its parent node (with minimum value at the root), and thus for a max-heap, the value of each node is less than or equal to the value of its parent node (max value at the root node).
+  The **heap-property** requires that for a min-heap, the value of each node is greater than or equal to the value of its parent node (with minimum value at the root), and thus for a max-heap, the value of each node is less than or equal to the value of its parent node (max value at the root node).

   Binary Heaps are a common way to implement **priority queues** <br>

   <u>A binary heap, let's say that again, is created as a binary tree but with two additional constraints:</u>

-  - **Shape Property**: A binary heap is a <i>complete binary-tree</i>, that is, all levels of the tree, except possibly the last one are fully filled, and, if the last level of tree is not complete, the nodes of that level are filled from left to right
+  - **Shape Property**: A binary heap is a <i>complete binary-tree</i>, that is, all levels of the tree, except possibly the last one are fully filled, and, if the last level of tree is not complete, the nodes of that level are filled **from left to right**

   - **Heap property**: The key stored in each node is either greater than or equal to // or less than or equal to the key's in the node's children.
 (Either a max or min-heap respectively).